 The Parent Agency was inspired by David Baddiel’s children and the idea ‘if there are adoption agencies for children, then why can’t you adopt parents?’
-I’m sure at some point most children have wished for different parents or thought their friends parents who are richer/cooler/more laid back etc would be much more fun to live with.
+I’m sure at some point most children have wished for different parents or thought their friend’s parents who are richer/cooler/more laid back etc would be much more fun to live with.
 This is exactly what Barry Bennett wants and he’s even compiled a list!
-After a literally explosive argument with his boring family Barry enters a world in which parents not children are adopted.
-He is able to trial out different types of parents with often hilarious results.
+After a literally explosive argument with his boring family, Barry enters a world in which parents, not children are adopted.
+He is able to try out different types of parents with often hilarious results.

 Without spoiling the (slightly predictable, yet enjoyable) ending, this is a funny, at times heartfelt story which explores the true meaning and value of family, and I would recommend this for younger readers (and their parents).
 Certainly a contender for the Christmas list.

 Watch David Baddiel talk more about his book:

 Have you read anything by David Baddiel?
 What did you think?